kandoruus/litehouse-test-project/README.md

 - **Shadow DOM:** Used in components for style and DOM encapsulation.
 - **Single Source of Truth:** A lightweight global `AppState` singleton manages pagination and data fetching.
 - **Deviation from Requirements** I made the decision to use 12 items per page instead of 10.
 12 items per page work better for responsive design, since it breaks evenly into 1, 2, 3, or 4 columns.
 This can be easily adjusted back to 10 by changing the value of the CARDS_PER_PAGE constant in src/app/utils/constants.ts file.
-- **Mobile and Desktop Friendly** Application uses a Modal to expand on the description section on large screen sizes, but in mobile veiw with a single column, the card's height is expanded instead.
+- **Mobile and Desktop Friendly** Application uses a Modal to expand on the description section on large screen sizes, but in mobile view with a single column, the card's height is expanded instead.
+- **Preloading Data for Smoother User Experience** When the App is initialized, API calls are made to fetch the data for the Next and Last pages immediately after the First page renders.
+When navigating the App, preloading occurs after each new page is loaded to ensure the data for the First, Prev, Next, and Last pages is available.
+This way each new page can load without requiring the user to wait on API calls.

 ## Features Implemented